yao2001626/LimePaperCode/pingpong/Readme.md

 * GHC: 8.4.2
 * Rust: 1.24.1

-This experiment is run thirty times.
+This experiment is run sixty times.
 The results reported here are the average with a 95% confidence interval.
 The smallest and largest value are regarded as outliers and are deleted.

 # Result